thirdtank/brut/brutrb.com/custom-element-tests.md

 })
 ```

-when the function you give to `test` is executed, the DOM will have been setup, so you can rely on your
+When the function you give to `test` is executed, the DOM will have been setup, so you can rely on your
 custom elements `connectedCallback` having been called.
 Assuming the text transformation for `my-element`
 occurs in `connectedCallback`, here is how you'd test all three cases: